 As landfills choke with the remains of millions of shoes made of non-biodegradable material and (in)tangible cultural heritage is swept away or commoditized by market forces, Future Footwear stands for creating footwear that is sustainable for environment and body.
 Future Footwear Foundation stimulates progress in our understanding of human locomotion and sustainable footwear for body and environment.

-- studying bio-mechanics and foot health (FEET).
+studying bio-mechanics and foot health

 Catherine Willems is lecturer at the Fashion Department of the School of Arts (KASK) and consultant for VivoBarefoot, London, UK.
 She studied Comparative Cultural Sciences at Ghent University, Footwear Design at Ars Sutoria in Milan (Italy) and has a PhD in the Arts (Future Footwear, 2015, University College Ghent).
 With Future Footwear she focuses on the creation and wearing of footwear in a particular context.
-Integrating across biomechanics, anthropology, and design sciences, Future Footwear explores the relation between materials, skill, and design methods in various communities and questions the conventional thinking on design, production, and creativity.
+Integrating across biomechanics, anthropology, and design sciences, Future Footwear Foundation explores the relation between materials, skill, and design methods in various communities and questions the conventional thinking on design, production, and creativity.